 Full-time undergraduate fees for home and EU students (excluding England, Scotland and Wales) are determined by the Department for the Economy and are normally increased annually.

-- £9,250 per year for students from England, Scotland and Wales (including Channel Islands and Isle of Man) for undergraduate degrees, integrated master's and equivalent (2020/2021 entry).
+- £9,250 per year for students from England, Scotland, Wales and EU countries excluding ROI students (including Channel Islands and Isle of Man) for undergraduate degrees, integrated master's and equivalent (2021/22 entry).